You are viewing services for 2024 Medicare Advantage Coverage

 There are two ways you can get Medicare Part D coverage:

-The first is to sign up for a stand-alone Part D plan.
-This means that you will pay a monthly premium to a Part D plan in addition to any premiums you pay for your medical coverage and your Part B premium each month.
-Many people who have Original Medicare, a Medicare Supplement, or a Medicare Advantage plan that does not include Part D coverage choose this option.
+The first is to sign up for a stand-alone Part D Plan.
+This means that you may pay a monthly premium to a Part D Plan in addition to any premiums you pay for your medical coverage and your Part B premium each month.

-The second way is to enroll in a Medicare Advantage plan that includes Part D coverage.
-Memorial Hermann Advantage plans are Medicare Advantage plans that include prescription drug coverage.
-You get all of your Part A, Part B and Part D prescription coverage with just one identification card.
-Find out how much you may be able to save on prescription drugs you take with a Memorial Hermann Advantage plan.
-Speak with a representative today at (866) 350-2715 (TTY 711).
+The second way is to enroll in a Medicare Advantage Plan that includes Part D coverage.
+Most plans from Memorial Hermann Medicare Advantage HMO are Medicare Advantage Plans that include prescription drug coverage.
+You can get all of your Part A, Part B and Part D prescription coverage with just one identification card.
+Find out how much you may be able to save on prescription drugs that you take with our Memorial Hermann Advantage Plans.
+Speak with a Memorial Hermann Advantage Advisor today at (866) 350-2715.
+(TTY 711)

-With most Medicare Part D prescription drug plans and Medicare Advantage plans that include Part D coverage, pharmacy networks are involved.
+Like Medicare Part D prescription drug plans and Medicare Advantage Plans that include Part D coverage, pharmacy networks are involved.
 If you have an HMO plan, this means that you may be required to go to a network pharmacy.
-You may also have access to a mail order pharmacy, which may discount your prescription costs if you order several months at a time.
+You may also have access to a mail order pharmacy, which may lower your prescription costs if you order several months at a time.
 You may view our network information and see our preferred pharmacies by going to the pharmacy directory page.

-The Memorial Hermann Advantage HMO plan is designed to be easy to use where you live or work, so there are convenient pharmacy locations throughout the Greater Houston area.
+Memorial Hermann Advantage HMO Plans are designed to be easy to use where you live or work, so there are convenient pharmacy locations throughout the Greater Houston area.

 Get an Information Kit